jsunsoftware/concurrent/README.md

 All `lock*` methods also have overloads returning a value via a callback, and overloads that accept a `Duration timeout`.

+## Important semantics / gotchas

+- **Striped semantics**: this library uses Guava `Striped`.
+It is *not* one-lock-per-key: different keys may map to the same stripe.
+  This means “different keys run in parallel” is best-effort and depends on stripe count and key distribution.
+- **Key stability requirement**: keys must have stable `hashCode()` / `equals()` while a lock is held.
+Avoid mutable objects (and arrays) as keys.
+- **Timeout for multiple keys is per-lock**: for collection-based methods, the timeout is applied to **each** individual lock acquisition.
+  Worst-case wait time can be `N × timeout`.

 ## Choosing striped lock type

 You can choose between eager and lazy-weak stripes via `StripedLockType`: